Selling FSBO? Tally Your Closing Costs Without a Realtor

 Depending on your home sale, you may owe additional closing costs, such as the following:

-If you have an attorney represent you at closing, you’ll pay for the attorney fees.
+Attorney fees: If you have a real estate lawyer representing you at closing, you’ll pay for the attorney fees.
 An attorney may charge by the hour — $150 to $400, or they may charge a flat fee for outlined services such as preparing closing documents.

 “Sometimes closing attorney’s fees are split.
 But a FSBO seller must pay wire fees,” Pitts says.
 Sellers are usually responsible for the cost of closing document preparation, as well.